3,4-dichloroaniline N-malonyltransferase

-Thus, the two substrates of this enzyme are malonyl-CoA and 3,4-dichloroaniline, whereas its two products are CoA and N-(3,4-dichlorophenyl)-malonamate.
+The two substrates of this enzyme characterised from peanut are 3,4-dichloroaniline and malonyl-CoA.
+Its products are N-(3,4-dichlorophenyl)malonamic acid and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is malonyl-CoA:3,4-dichloroaniline N-malonyltransferase.